phetsims/expression-exchange/doc/implementation-notes.md

 implementation, but may be a little confusing to anyone coming in to maintain this simulation because there is a single model element, i.e. CoinTerm, that can map to one of two view elements, i.e. VariableCoinTermNode and ConstantCoinTermNode.
 Not a huge deal, but probably worth a "heads up" here in this document.

+Note to self (jbphet): I sent myself a snapshot of my whiteboard on 7/22/2016.
+When finalizing this document, look it over see if it inspires thoughts on other things to add to this doc.
+Something about the expression overlay node would probably be good, for instance.